ccrismancox/PSRM_signalingGames/readme.md

 ---
 title:  'Replication instructions for "Estimating Crisis Signaling Games in International Relations: Problems and Solutions" '
 author: Casey Crisman-Cox and Michael Gibilisco
-date: July 31, 2019
+date: August 5, 2019
 ...
 ## A note for replicators
 Conducting constrained maximum likelihood estimation (CMLE)  requires specialized (open source) software that we run using a Ubuntu Linux operating system.
-All our PL, NPL, and tML results are based solely on `R` and can be replicated without issue on any operating system Here, we provide instructions for reproducing our results using the Windows Subsystem for Linux (WSL) for Windows 10.
+All our PL, NPL, and tML results are based solely on `R` and can be replicated without issue on any operating system.
+Here, we provide instructions for reproducing our results using the Windows Subsystem for Linux (WSL) for Windows 10.
 All the code should also work on an ordinary Ubuntu system.
 We provide detailed setup instructions below.